Chart Color Schemes

 Infrastructure

-Upwey - Tecoma has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Upwey - Tecoma has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Angliss Hospital Expansion, Six Senses Resort And Spa At Burnham Beeches, Dandenong Ranges Environmental Protection Program, and Fairpark Reserve are key projects, with the following list detailing those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project likely impacting this region.
+Key projects are Angliss Hospital Expansion, Six Senses Resort And Spa At Burnham Beeches, Dandenong Ranges Environmental Protection Program, and Fairpark Reserve.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.